 Pyroclastic flows will destroy nearly everything in their path.
 During the 1980 eruption of Mount St. Helens, pyroclastic flows destroyed nearly 230 square miles of forest.
 Trees 6 feet across were knocked down like twigs over 15 miles from the volcano.

-When enough water mixes with loose volcanic ash and rock on the side of a volcano, the mixture flows downhill and forms a lahar.
-These mudflows can travel more than 50 miles from the volcano (sometimes reaching the Pacific Ocean!) at speeds up to 40 miles per hour.
+When enough water mixes with loose volcanic ash and rock on the side of a volcano, the mixture flows downhill and forms a lahar, a volcanic mudflow.
+In Washington, these mudflows can travel more than 50 miles from the volcano (sometimes reaching the Pacific Ocean!) at speeds up to 120 miles per hour.
 Some lahars can contain so much solid material that they look more like rivers of concrete.

 Lahars can occur at almost any time and do not need a volcanic eruption.
 The water that forms lahars can come from snow and ice that were melted by heat from the volcano or from hot pyroclastic flows.
 The water can also come from intense rain events.